icfpcontest2022/icfpcontest2022.github.io/index.markdown

 ## Announcements

+### ICFP Programming Contest Lightning Division Standings Are Published

+You can check [scoreboard page](./_pages/scoreboard.md/#lightning-division-scoreboard) to see your standing.

 ### ICFP Programming Contest Final Round Standings Are Published

 You can check [scoreboard page](./_pages/scoreboard.md) to see your standing.